jeff-ws/temoa/docs/source/Documentation.rst

 "Supply must meet demand."

-File Structure
+Project Structure
 --------------

-The Temoa model code is split into 7 main files:
+The Temoa model code is split into several packages:

+1. ``temoa_model`` contains the mathematical model and supporting code to perform basic runs

  * ``temoa_model.py`` - contains the overall model definition, defining the various sets, parameters, variables, and equations of the Temoa model.
    Peruse this file for a high-level overview of the model.
+It references rule implementations in the ``temoa_rules.py`` file for implementations.
+Of note, the ``TemoaModel`` class needs to remain serializable by Python's ``pickle`` module, so there are no functions/lambdas within the class.
+This is enforced by one of the project tests.

  * ``temoa_rules.py`` - mainly contains the rule implementations.
 That is, this file implements the objective function, internal parameters, and constraint